ThibaultLeroyFr/GenomeScansByABC/README.md

 ### 1 SNP Calling & Filtering (./SNP\_calling\_filtering/)

-Note that all raw data are available on SRA:

 _For each species, we provide the pipeline used for mapping, sorting & excluding duplicates ("1-script\_BAN\_mapping\_bowtie2\*")._

 _After generating a synchronized pileup ("2-script\_samtools\_pileup\_4especes\_201216.sh" & "3-script\_mpileup2sync\_java\_BAN\_4species.sh"), we generated a RC file using popoolation2 ("4-script\_FreqSNP\_4especes\*") to filter SNPs and generate allele counts at each SNPs using a home-made script ("5-script\_filterSNPs\_generate\_allele\_count.sh")._